johnkelly/zarlu/config/jekyll/_posts/2013-03-07-10-countries-with-the-most-employee-time-off.markdown

 ---
 layout: post
 published: true
-title: 10 countries with the most employee time off
+title: 10 Countries with the Most Employee Time Off
 ---
-#10 countries with the most employee time off# {: .center}
+#10 Countries with the Most Employee Time Off# {: .center}
 ***
 Every country has its own set of labor laws governing how many days an employee is minimally guaranteed to use for time off.
 The United States does not have a minimum set at the federal level for time off, but many state and local governments have their own minimums amounts.